weilyuwang/ticketing/README.md

 ### Common NPM Module

-All the commonly used classes & middlewares are extracted into a published NPM Module.
+All the commonly used classes, interfaces and middlewares, etc. are extracted into a published NPM Module.

 - `@wwticketing/common`: https://www.npmjs.com/package/@wwticketing/common